Free tax support! Reduce stress this tax season with help from Mac’s Money Centre

 You can only receive this benefit after residing in Canada on a study or work permit with your child for at least 18 months.
 In the nineteenth month (or later), you can apply for the benefit using the RC66 form.
 You might want to prepare the form in advance so you can submit it quickly when you’re eligible.
 This applies to both the federal and provincial child tax benefits.

-Do I have to apply for the GST/HST, Ontario Trillium Grant and Climate Action Incentive Grant?
+Do I have to apply for the GST/HST, Ontario Trillium Grant and Canada Carbon Rebate?

 You must apply for these benefits during your first year of living in Canada.